EpicKor.Korea, explained.

 FAQ

-Q: Is the nap competition mainly a tourist event?
+Q: Is the space-out competition mainly a tourist event?

 No. It is more of a local civic and cultural event, but international media attention makes it interesting for travelers who want to understand Seoul beyond shopping and sightseeing.

-Q: Can travelers nap at the Han River?
+Q: Can travelers space out at the Han River?

 You can rest, picnic, and sit at Han River parks like locals do, but be respectful of park rules, weather, noise, trash, and personal belongings.
 Do not treat public space like a private hotel room.